 What Does a Sonographer Actually Do?

-These images are used by physicians to diagnose and monitor a wide range of medical conditions from pregnancy and abdominal pain to heart disease and cancer.
+These images allow physicians to diagnose and track a large variety of medical conditions such as pregnancy and abdominal pain to heart disease and cancer.

 Key Responsibilities of a Sonographer: